morganmontague/sandbox-weather/pseudocode.md

 - button, created dynamically, will trigger the request to the api to get the weather information for the desired valid zip code
     -  Will also be dynamic and change to reset button after displaying the weather information
     -  Once reset, will allow to search for another different zipcode
+  ## Functions

+  * init() - This function will run on load, using JavaScript to generate a div for the header section
+    * Creates an h1 section for the name of the app
+    * creates a method to input the data to the program with a label and input button
+        * The input will have parameters set to only allow numbers and not above 99999, this is a definsive code to try and prevent wrong zip codes
+        * If stretch goal for other countries(Great Britain), is met, the parameters will be changed due to letters and length change
+    * The function also places attributes for ids and classes to help identify the created elements
+* pop()  - This function will make a new div container to contain the weather apps four sections and set attributes for the class and id to help identify the div
+* createElement(area, element, text, clas, parent) - This function is used to generate more elements, with specified parameters to help specilize each new element
+    * area - This indicates where the element will be put in the dom, it also will influence the id created for the element
+    * element - this will decide what the element created is.
+    *     * text - Will put text into the element if specified leave a blank string to not add content
+    * clas - stands for class, can't use class due to it being declared already.
+This will be used to add the bootstrap classes to help with the design of the app
+    * parent - This parameter will dictate where the new element will be appended under.
+* btnClick() - This is a function with a bad name, This will run createElement for each element created after init and pop.
+With future additions the hope is to run a for loop with objects to help allieviate the amount of code written.
+* reset() - Reset will remove each of the four sections created by using .remove() and removing the parent element and the children with it.
+This will also confirm the button is reset just in case of a invalid zip is added
+* firstButton() This function will trigger on the click of the button, has four main actions
+    * Runs the asynchronous try()
+        * try() Sends the inputed zipcode to the api to get the desired information.
+Will return in json and convert this to readable object.
+The data needed will then be set as the appropiate innerText or further converted to find celcius and fahrenheit.
+If an invalid zipcode is entered it will catch this and return an alert to inform the user.
+    * Runs pop()
+    * Runs btnClicked()
+    * firstButton will run an if else statement to help configure the button between the submit and reset version.

+## PROCEDURE